rbonghi/jetson_stats/README.md

 - monitoring, CPU, GPU, Memory, Engines, fan
 - control NVP model, fan speed, jetson_clocks
 - importable in a python script
-- dockerizale in a container
+- Dockerizable in a container
 - Do not need super user
 - Tested on many different hardware configurations
 - works with all NVIDIA Jetpack